Our guide to the best pubs in Sydney right now ranges from classic grungy old boozers to gastropubs that have been given a reboot.

 Address: 9 Waterloo Road, Macquarie Park

 Originally founded in 1826 as a rest stop for weary travellers, The Log Cabin has morphed into a thoroughly modern inn.
-While the impetus for expansion and the subsequent $24 million renovation was the devastating fire that destroyed the building in 2012, Laundy Hotels has done a top job in keeping the pub’s spirit alive as a cornerstone of the Penrith community.
-Head to the Regatta Bar for classic pub fare, to the spacious dog-friendly outdoor deck to watch the sunset over the Nepean River and the beer garden with the ‘Loggie Train’ play area for kids.
-Head chef Lauren McKenna is committed to curating menus that respects the seasons and her flair in the kitchen helped earn Sinclair’s restaurant upstairs a coveted Good Food Guide hat in 2024.
+While the impetus for expansion and subsequent $24 million renovation was the devastating fire that destroyed the building in 2012, Laundy Hotels has done a top job in keeping the pub’s spirit alive as a cornerstone of the Penrith community.
+Head to Regatta Bar for classic pub fare, to the spacious dog-friendly outdoor deck to watch the sunset over the Nepean River and beer garden with the ‘Loggie Train’ play area for kids.
+Head chef Lauren McKenna is committed to curating menus that respect the seasons.

 Best for: Sydneysiders who appreciate hearty pub classics prepared with care.